RebornBeat/BGP-X/protocol/routing_domains.md

 **What this domain represents (future)**:
 A constellation of BGP-X relay nodes physically in orbit, communicating via inter-satellite links carrying BGP-X protocol directly, with BGP-X-native ground terminals.
 This domain would provide relay nodes in orbit with no ground-based network infrastructure involvement in the satellite segment of a path.

-**Current restriction**: Any node advertising domain type `0x00000005` in current deployments MUST be rejected by path construction (domain not active).
-BGP-X nodes receiving DOMAIN_ADVERTISE records for type `0x00000005` SHOULD store them in DHT (future-proofing) but MUST NOT construct paths through them until the BGP-X Satellite specification is activated.

-**Commercial satellite services (Starlink, Iridium, etc.) are NOT domain type 0x00000005.** They are clearnet (type 0x00000001).
-See Section 5.1.

-**Activation**: Domain type 0x00000005 will be activated via a MINOR protocol version release when BGP-X Satellite infrastructure is deployed and verified.
-An extension flag will be added at that time.
-Until activation, treat `0x00000005` as unknown domain type.

----

-### 5.6 Satellite Internet is Clearnet — Definitive Clarification

-This clarification is repeated here because it is a common source of confusion.

-**Question**: Starlink and other satellite providers have satellites in space.
-Is satellite internet a "satellite domain" in BGP-X?

-**Answer**: No. Satellite internet services provide internet connectivity.
-"The internet" is the clearnet domain.
-The physical medium (satellite radio instead of fiber) does not change the domain.

-**Analogy**: A cellular (4G/5G) connection is also clearnet despite using radio waves instead of cables.
-The radio medium is a transport layer below BGP-X. BGP-X sees a routable IP address and communicates via UDP — whether the WAN is fiber, cable, 5G, or Starlink is invisible to BGP-X.

-**Domain type assignment rule**: If a node has a routable internet IP address and can be reached via standard UDP, it is a clearnet node, regardless of how it connects to the internet.

 ---